m-labs/artiq/doc/manual/using_data_interfaces.rst

 .. note::

     This page follows up directly on :doc:`getting_started_mgmt`, but discusses a broader range of features, most of which continue to rest on the foundation of the management system.
-Some sections (datasets, the browser) are still possible to try out using your PC alone; others (MonInj, the RTIO analyzer) are only meaningful in relation to some kind of real-time hardware.
+Some sections (datasets, the browser) are still possible to try out using your PC alone; others (MonInj, the RTIO analyzer) are only meaningful in relation to real-time hardware.

 .. _mgmt-datasets: